 Creating Harmonious Lives, Hozho and the words of Lyla June Johnston

 The novel COVID-19 pandemic has forced our global human population into a spontaneous, collective act of benevolence for the first time, ever.
 This doesn’t mean we’re all united; some protest #shelterinplace ordinances, domestic violence soars as people are now quarantined with their abusers, people of color-owned and woman-owned small businesses are receiving essentially zero PPP support, hate-based violence got targets Asian Americans, and systemic racism as well as other inequities are resulting in higher coronavirus fatalities among the most economically marginalized.
 These are just conditions in the United States.
 While many stress (worldwide) about the unknown future, many are looking at the shifting environment and going inward.
-They’re reexamining how we go about creating harmonious lives and harmony looks on a personal level.
+They’re reexamining how we go about creating harmonious lives and how harmony looks on a psychospiritual level.
 They’re noticing that the earth is undeniably seeing cleaner air and water.
 Coral reefs rebound in Hawaii.
 Animals reclaim urban spaces.

-I find myself reflecting, with more resolve, on storytelling and which narratives get amplified or marginalized within the noise.
+I find myself reflecting, with more resolve, on storytelling and which restorative narratives get amplified or marginalized within the noise.
 Panic and pandemics have a way of pushing people into their purpose.
 Words like “priority”, “essential”, and “frivolity” gain deeper meanings.
 What’s been taken for granted becomes clearer.
 Our narratives always shape our belief systems and our belief systems always direct what we make real, how we invent, where we invest, and what we pursue as markers of success.
 We have a way of thinking about an immune system as an inward thing, specific to each individual body.
 Pandemics are a reminder that our environment is also part of our collective and individual immune systems.
 We have an infinite, ongoing relationship with microbes and this interconnectivity isn’t going away any time soon.

 Today, I turn to the poetry of Lyla June Johnston, an environmental scientist, musician, educator, and internationally recognized performance poet of Diné (Navajo) and Tsétsêhéstâhese (Cheyenne) lineages.
 Her personal mission is to grow closer to Creator by learning how to love deeper while supporting and empowering indigenous youth.
 Lyla’s not only trained in environmental sciences through Stanford University, but she’s also versed in the ecological sciences of her native elders.
 On Facebook in early 2020, I stumbled upon the world premiere video for her spoken word piece, “Hozhó”.
 Her work seems especially poignant these days.